Ceramic surface replacement – but is it possible minimally-invasively?

 Fixation mechanism:

-In principle, the ceramic cap replaces the articular cartilage, while the natural bone remains preserved.
-The mobility of the joint can move very close to the original anatomy, and the load on the femoral neck remains physiological.
+In principle, the ceramic cap replaces the articular cartilage while preserving the natural bone.
+The joint's range of motion can remain very close to the original anatomy, and the stress on the femoral neck remains physiological.

 4.3 Potential benefits for patients

-Unlike metal-on-metal systems, the body is not exposed to metal ions – a significant safety improvement.
+Unlike metal-on-metal systems, the body is not exposed to metal ions – a crucial increase in safety. - Low abrasion:

-As with metal resurfacing prostheses, the femoral head can be chosen large, resulting in a lower dislocation rate.
+As with metal cap prostheses, the femoral head can be chosen to be large → lower dislocation rate.

 4.4 Challenges and risks